Comprehensiveness Metrics for Automatic Evaluation of Factual Recall in Text Generation: Experiments

 \subsection{LLM Comprehensiveness Evaluation}

-\paragraph{Dataset} To evaluate the comprehensiveness of LLM-generated responses in a realistic setting, we construct a dataset of 500 real-world user questions sourced from the r/explainlikeimfive Reddit forum.
+\textbf{Dataset.} To evaluate the comprehensiveness of LLM-generated responses in a realistic setting, we construct a dataset of 500 real-world user questions sourced from the r/explainlikeimfive (ELI5) Reddit forum \citep{gao-eli5-category}.
 Each question is paired with three relevant contextual texts retrieved using Google Search.
 These texts are subsequently cleaned and summarised using the Mixtral-8x22B-v0.1 model \cite{mistral-2025-mixtral}.
+Further details regarding the dataset can be found in Appendix \ref{apd:comp-dataset}.

-\paragraph{Evaluation Setup} We evaluate the same set of models used in the meta-evaluation experiments.
+\textbf{Evaluation Setup.} We evaluate the same set of models used in the meta-evaluation experiments.
 Each model is explicitly prompted to generate a comprehensive answer to the user query grounded in the provided background texts (see Listing~\ref{lst:output-generation} for the used prompt).
 This mirrors a typical use of LLMs in a retrieval-augmented generation (RAG) setup.
-We assess response comprehensiveness using the best-performing variants of the Q\&A-based and end-to-end metrics.
+We assess response comprehensiveness using the best-performing variants of the Q\&A-based and end-to-end metrics, which we also recommend as generally suitable default options out of all the versions we evaluated.
 We exclude the NLI-based method as it has been found to be significantly less reliable in the meta-evaluation experiments.

-\paragraph{Results} The results are shown in Figure \ref{fig:eli5-results}.
+\textbf{Results.} The results are shown in Figure \ref{fig:eli5-results}.
 Both metric versions identified gpt-oss-120b as the most comprehensive model, achieving an average score of $0.71$ under the Q\&A metric and $0.83$ under the E2E metric.
 The two comprehensiveness versions also agreed on the least comprehensive model, Qwen 2.5 72B, with scores of $0.66$ (Q\&A) and $0.73$ (E2E).
-However, the differences between some of the models were relatively small and not always significant.
+However, the differences between some of the models were relatively small.

 Interestingly, the Q\&A-based metric produced significantly lower absolute scores compared to the E2E variant, despite performing similarly in the meta-evaluation.
 This is likely caused by the higher granularity of the generated questions and answers covering a larger number of facts in the background texts.